jinichlab/steroid_atlas/README.md

 - **677 small molecules** with SMILES, verified ChEBI IDs, RDKit-drawn structures
 - **15 literature-recruited proteins** from 5 audited papers, each with full evidence-based provenance
 - **Interactive visualizer** built on [marimo](https://marimo.io) + Altair + RDKit
+- **AI Chatbot** that is RAG trained to answer any questions, trained on PubChem, Europe PMC, and ChEBI records
+  *(Requires personal openAI API key)*

 ## Quick start